The Other Side of Life: Production

 The Other Side of Life was the third recording with Swiss keyboardist Patrick Moraz and the first for flutist and vocalist Ray Thomas not to play a major role.
 The main songwriters were vocalist/guitarist Justin Hayward and bassist John Lodge, with only one song, "The Spirit", composed by Moraz (his only songwriting credit with the band) and drummer Graeme Edge.
-The music on the album is characterized by the heavy use of synthesizers, sequencers and drum machines.

 The album was recorded at Good Earth Studios in London and produced by Tony Visconti.
 Visconti would also produce the group's follow up, Sur la Mer.
 Bassist John Lodge remembers working with Visconti, and his help using computers to produce the record: "They are interesting albums for me because Tony Visconti, he was a producer, as against Tony Clarke who was a friend and a producer.
 I became a very good friend of Tony Visconti's, anyway.
 But it was a time of computers and certainly I think the control of songs went into the control room, instead of being controlled by the artists in the studio.
 That was a different period of time but he made great records for us.
 He showed me a lot of things about how to work computers and that stayed with me."

+Hayward described the album as "harder and punchier" in comparison to some of their previous releases, saying that "we wanted to create more space in our sound...and make the music more accessible".